Heart disease, stroke, and a lack of infrared light

 Saunas and hot water immersion expose your body to a large amount of infrared light, because of the temperature of the source.

-This is why sunlight is high in infrared light, and hasbeen shown to drastically reduce heart disease risk due to nearly half of the light being infrared.
+This is why sunlight is high in infrared light, and has been shown to drastically reduce stroke and heart disease risk due to nearly half of the light being infrared.
 [4]

-Increasing infrared light to lower your risk of heart disease comes down to a few simple methods:
+Increasing infrared light to lower your risk of stroke and heart disease comes down to a few simple methods:

 - Get more sunlight Sunlight is almost 50% infrared light, and much of this light falls in the exclusion zone boosting range around 800-1500nm.

-- Get hot Saunas, hot baths, and strong sunlight will all increase the infrared light interacting with your body and being absorbed by your biology.
+- Get hot Using saunas (like a Saunaspace infrared sauna), hot baths, and strong sunlight will all increase the infrared light interacting with your body and being absorbed by your biology.
 Exercise can do this as well, but this can deplete your biology in other areas when done in the wrong environment (indoors under artificial light) or done for too long (over 60 minutes high intensity per day).

 - Get cold When your body gets cold, this causes your mitochondria in your cells to make heat (infrared light) to warm you up.
 The colder mitochondria get, the faster they can run, and the more infrared light will be produced as a result.
 This works the same way as cooling down an engine or your computer to make it run more efficiently.